How do I become a foster parent?

 Being a foster parent is a very rewarding experience.
 You will be caring for children who have been abused or neglected and serving as a role model for the biological families who are working to be reunified with their children.
 This is the ultimate public trust.

-• Attend an orientation
+• Attend an informational session

 • Complete 30 hours of foster parent training

 • Participate in child abuse and criminal background check

 • Participate in an in-depth home inspection and home study

 You may be eligible for foster parenting if you are: